 What makes a client the right client?

 Conventional wisdom says that your ideal client is one who shares your hobbies and loves the TV shows you love.
 But the Blumes learned quickly that those identifiers didn’t actually matter.

 “It’s not about what shows they watch or what clothes they wear,” says Philip.
 “What it really comes down to is shared values.
 We’re helping our clients create a visual heritage.
 And if they value that, then we’re going to click throughout the whole process.”

 “The practical outcome of a shared-values approach is that you end up with loyal, connected, return clients and long-term relationships,” Philip explains.
 “And every business in every industry knows: the most valuable asset to your business is a loyal customer—because you don’t have to market to them any longer.
 They’re yours.”

 The Blumes keep their mini sessions experience as automated as possible with a handful of trusted partners:

 - 17hats – leads management and automated emails

 - StickyFolios – custom landing pages for each mini session event

 The Blumes launch each mini session event with a simple marketing email.
 First, they reach out to their exclusive audience – legacy clients who get early booking access.
 Then, if there are still mini session slots available, they email a broader list of leads and advertise the event via social media.

 It’s not enough to throw out the term “mini sessions” then ask people to call you.
-The Blumes embed a call-to-action in every email and ad.
+The Blumes embed a call-to-action button in every email and ad.
 This button takes potential clients to a custom landing page made just for mini sessions.